Fingerprints from 26 years ago to help deport Kumar Pillai from Singapore

-Records of the only case registered with Mumbai Police, in which gangster Kumar Pillai was arrested for assault, helped cops expedite the process
+Records of the only case registered with Mumbai Police, in which notorious gangster Kumar Pillai was arrested for assault, helped cops from the city expedite the process

 Fingerprints taken 26 years ago helped the Mumbai Police identify and initiate the process of extraditing notorious gangster Kumar Pillai, who has been detained in Singapore.
 The Mumbai Police have sent the document dating back to 1990 with the dossier to Singapore last week.